authlib/joserfc/README.rst

 JOSE RFC
 ========

-`·joserfc·` is a Python library that provides a comprehensive implementation of several essential JSON Object Signing and Encryption (JOSE) standards.
+``joserfc`` is a Python library that provides a comprehensive implementation of several essential JSON Object Signing and Encryption (JOSE) standards.

 This package contains implementation of: